RangerMauve/multi-hyperdrive/README.md

 ## TODO:

-- Tombstones for deleted files
- - [ ] Basic tombstones for deletion.
-Stored in hidden folder in the trie
- - [ ] Override old tombstones on write
 - [ ] Support listing mounts from all writers at once
 - [ ] Error out when writing a file where another peer has a folder or vise versa
-- Vector clocks or blook clocks in metadata
+- Vector clocks or bloom clocks in metadata
  - [ ] When writing to a file, include vector of versions of all drives.
 Maybe use bloom clocks?
- - [ ] Resolve conflicts with vector clocks instead of wall clocks
+ - [ ] Resolve conflicts with vector clocks instead of `ctime` wall clocks
 - [ ] Figure out what 'version' means for multi-hyperdrive
  - [ ] Encode `version` as a bloom clock or something
  - [ ] Support `tags` feature